YaoGroup/DIFFICE_jax/README.md

 that allows users to compare the given viscosity with the PINN inferred viscosity to validate the accuracy of PINNs on inverse problem.

  ![](PINN_setup.png)

+## Google Colab
+Apart from the Python scripts to run locally, we also provide **Colab Notebooks** for both the tutorial example and real ice-shelf examples.
+They are provided in the [`tutorial`](https://github.com/YaoGroup/DIFFICE_jax/tree/main/tutorial) and [`examples`](https://github.com/YaoGroup/DIFFICE_jax/tree/main/examples) folders for a synthetic ice shelf and real ice shelves, respectively.

 ## Contributors
 This package is written by Yongji Wang and maintained by Yongji Wang (yongjiw@stanford.edu) and Ching-Yao Lai (cyaolai@stanford.edu).
 If you have questions about this code and documentation, or are interested in contributing the development of the `DIFFICE_jax` package, feel free to get in touch.